Wraysbury: Hythe End

 Hythe End is the part of the village closest to Staines, largely a linear development on Staines Road, on the eastern bank of the River Thames close to Bell Weir Lock, with a large minority of properties adjoining the riverside.
 Hythe End consists of several riverside homes, mainly on the Island.
 Gravel pits to the north containing water and reeds make up a Site of Special Scientific Interest.
 One of the major features of Hythe End is the river water extraction facility.
 This was built in 1910 by the Metropolitan Water Board to supply water from the River Thames to its works in Ashford Common via the Staines Aqueduct.
-This first feeds the King George VI Reservoir and continues eastwards, passing the water treatment works at Kempton Park, to provide some of the supply of the Kempton Park Reservoirs another water treatment works at Hampton.
+This first feeds the King George VI Reservoir and continues eastwards, passing the water treatment works at Kempton Park, to provide some of the supply of the Kempton Park Reservoirs and another water treatment works at Hampton.
 The Buckinghamshire Way long-distance walking route begins in Hythe End, as the southernmost point of that county.